 I was impressed to read that Coos Bay continues its devotion to Pre even today.
 He is still bigger than life in this town on the southern Oregon coast.

 In addition to the mural, there is a statue dedicated to Pre right outside the visitor’s center in downtown.
 There’s also a poignant gallery on the second floor of the Coos Art Museum devoted to his many accomplishments.
 Here, you’ll find numerous photos, trophies, ribbons, and other Pre memorabilia from his productive but short career.

 Steve’s sister Linda offers a comprehensive Steve Prefontaine Tour called the Tour de Pre.
-The tours were canceled for 2020 due to COVID-19 but will resume May 1, 2021.
+The tours were canceled for 2020 due to COVID-19 but have resumed as of resume May 1, 2021.
 Highlights include Linda’s personal anecdotes and a chance to run on the Marshfield High School track, where it all started for Pre.
 The facility is now Prefontaine Track.
 Linda’s Tour de Pre also includes visits to other locales where Steve once ran, including the nearby dunes and a local golf course.
 The upbeat and informative tour ends on a somber note with a visit to Steve’s final resting spot at Sunset Memorial Park.

 Also, every September, runners descend on Coos Bay for the annual Prefontaine Memorial 10K Run.
 This year’s 41st annual run, scheduled for September 19, was canceled due to COVID-19 and rescheduled for September 18, 2021.